Inside ‘Woodland Hills Foley,’ a Dance Foley Workflow Built for Musicals

 When Mark uses a custom library on a project, he doesn’t start by chasing feet on screen.
 He starts with the song.

-“The song is always the master,” he says.
+“The song is always the master,” he states.

 The stomps are cut to the music.
 Sometimes he uses a click track.
-Sometimes he uses a drum stem to match the beats.
+Other times, he uses a drum stem to match the beats.

 He begins by adding the bigger stomps, then works down, layering and combining different stomps to create something unique.
 The music and the action tell him when to cut them in.
 Once the stomps are in, he does an intensity pass and refines his choices.
 A step might be too big or too small.
 One track swapped can change the feel of the entire section.

-He'll also offset one or more steps so it doesn't sound robotic or midi sync'd.
+He'll also offset one or more steps so it doesn’t sound robotic or MIDI synced.

-“Everyone isn’t dancing perfectly together, much like they would in real life,” he says.
+“Everyone isn’t dancing perfectly together, much like they would in real life,” he explains.

 This is where the time goes.
 It’s long and slow.
 Each song can take two days or more.
 Some songs cooperate.
 Some fight back.